All works are available for purchase – please click on an image for further information.

 Frank Habicht was born in Hamburg in 1938.
 He attended the Hamburg School of Photography in 1962, quickly becoming established as a freelance photographer upon graduating.

 Habicht moved to the UK, settling in Earls Court, London.
-He found work as freelance photographer for the Playboy Club in London as well as for the BBC’s Top of the Pops and a stills photographer for Roman Polanski.
+He found work as a freelance photographer for the Playboy Club in London as well as for the BBC’s Top of the Pops and a stills photographer for Roman Polanski.
 During this time Habicht gained access to international celebrities who often featured in his photographs.

 In 1981, Habicht moved to New Zealand’s Bay of Islands, where he now works documenting the unique landscape and the community that resides there.